Deportivo Alavés: History

-Founded in 1920 the initial name of the club was Sport Friends, but on 23 January 1921 the name was changed to the current one, and this is considered the official foundation date.
+Founded in 1920, the initial name of the club was Sport Friends, but on 23 January 1921 the name was changed to the current one, and this is considered the official foundation date.
 Alavés was the first club to win promotion from the Segunda División to La Liga in 1929–30, a stint which would last three years.
 In its first season in Primera División Alavés finished 8th from 10 teams, just 1 point away from being relegated.

 In 1953–54 the club would reach the top league again for a two-year spell.
-With Roman Galarraga as a coach, the club reached long-awaited promotion to Segunda División in the 1973–74 season.
-In June 1983, after having avoided the relegation in the previous season, Alavés went down to Segunda División B, where remained until the 1985–86 campaign.
+With Roman Galarraga as a coach, the club won a long-awaited promotion to Segunda División in the 1973–74 season.
+In June 1983, after having avoided relegation in the previous season, Alavés went down to Segunda División B, where it remained until the 1985–86 campaign.
 After years of seriously facing disappearance which lasted well into the 1990s (playing in the fourth tier during the late 1980s), Alavés finally achieved a promotion back into the Segunda División in 1994–95 after two consecutive years of winning their group in Segunda División B – created as the new third level in 1977 – but failing in the promotion play-offs.

 After winning the Segunda División in 1997–98, Alavés returned to the top level after a 42-year hiatus.
 Following their return season in which they escaped relegation by a single point, they achieved two wins against Barcelona in the following campaign and would qualify for the UEFA Cup for the first time upon finishing sixth (to date, their highest-ever placing, coming just 12 years after their lowest-ever: eighth in their group in the fourth level).

 Lineups of the 2001 UEFA Cup Final between Liverpool and Alavés.

 As well as concluding the domestic campaign in tenth position, in 2000–01 the Basque club reached the final of the UEFA Cup after beating Internazionale, Rayo Vallecano and 1.
 FC Kaiserslautern, the latter in a crushing 9–2 aggregate victory.
 The final ended in a 4–5 loss against Liverpool, Alavés losing to an "own-golden goal" after taking the match to extra time.
 The match also featured two red cards and two disallowed goals in extra time in addition to the nine goals which did count, and has been described by some observers as one of the greatest showpiece games in the competition's history.

 Alavés ended 2001–02 in seventh position and qualified for the UEFA Cup for a second time, although the European campaign of 2002–03 was far less successful than two years earlier, with an opening win over Ankaragücü followed by a defeat to another Turkish Süper Lig side, Beşiktaş.
 On 26 January 2003, the club celebrated their 100th win in La Liga after defeating Real Valladolid 3–1.